In the north of Lebanon, an amicable aura rises from a humble scaled city that was once the great Phoenician capital that reigned over the seas.

 Lahm Bi Ajeen is one of Tripoli’s most famous specialties, served at any time of the day.

 The thin crispy dough served with a delicious meat mixture is totally irresistible and even hooking.

 The small bakeries can be found on every corner of Tripoli’s streets, and are equipped with ovens specifically used for baking dough for lahm bi ajeen as well as other pastries.

-Waves passing onto the shore, lapping at the golden sand beneath your feet is where you’ll find yourself if you end up visiting Tripoli’s public beach!
+Waves passing onto the shore, lapping at the golden sand beneath your feet is where you’ll find yourself if you end up visiting Tripoli’s islands!

-You can’t talk about this city without mentioning its spectacular beaches where the sun beats down upon your head, filling your heart with its warmth.
+You can’t talk about this city without mentioning its spectacular islands where the sun beats down upon your head, filling your heart with its warmth.